iter8-tools/docs/docs/getting-started/first-abn.md

 ## Describe the application

 In order to support `Lookup()`, Iter8 needs to know what the application component versions look like.
 A _routemap_ is created to do this.
-A routemap contains a description of each version of an application and may contain a routing template.
+A routemap contains a description of each version of an application and may contain [routing templates](../user-guide/topics/routemap.md).
 To create the routemap:

 ```shell
 cat <<EOF | helm template routing --repo https://iter8-tools.github.io/iter8 routing-actions --version 0.18 -f - | kubectl apply -f -